List of best-selling singles in Japan

-Japan has the second largest music market in the world.
+In 2007, Japan had the second largest music market in the world.
 In 1962, Tokushin music reports was founded and became the leading provider of music sales in Japan.
 However their reports and charts are only available to industry insiders and are not available to the general public.
 In 1968 Original Confidence was established and began providing music charts to the general public with data collected from various retailers throughout Japan.

 This is the list of the best-selling singles, based on the data by Oricon.
 It does not include singles that were released before 1968, and is only from data collected from Oricon's retail partners and not the record companies.

 Best-selling physical singles in Japan

 Guinness World Records certified that Masato Shimon's "Oyoge!
 Taiyaki-kun" is the best-selling single in Japan.

 There were several singles which achieved worldwide success.
-Shoukichi Kina's "Subete No Hito No Kokoro Ni Hana Wo" sold estimate 30 million copies over worldwide.
 Kyu Sakamoto's "Sukiyaki" sold estimate 13 million copies over worldwide.
 However, those were worldwide sales.

 There were many non full-track digital download singles in Japan.
 Hikaru Utada's "Flavor of Life" sold over 7.7 million combined sales.
 GReeeeN's "Ai Uta" sold 5 million digital download singles.
 However, those included the sales of non full-track digital download singles.
 Guinness World Records certified that Thelma Aoyama's "Soba ni Iru ne" is the best-selling full-track digital download single in Japan with over 8 million copies.

 Machiko Soga's "Oba-Q Ondo" sold estimate 2 million single and 4 million sonosheet in Japan.
 However, a sonosheet was not a regular 7-inch single.

 Yujiro Ishihara & Shunko Makimura's "Ginza No Koi No Monogatari" (1961) sold estimate 3.35 million copies in Japan.
 Hiroshi Wada & His Mahina Stars's "Ozashiki Kouta" (1964) sold estimate 3 million copies in Japan.
 Yūzō Kayama's "Kimi to Itsumademo" (1965) sold estimate 3 million copies in Japan.
 However, those were released before 1968 in Japan.